barcus/bareos/README.md

 * PHP-FPM

-Bareos Client (fd) and Storage (sd) have no depencies.
+Bareos Client (fd) and Storage (sd) have no dependencies.

-Each component have to run in an single container and must linked together through docker-compose, see exemple below
+Each component have to run in an single container and must linked together through docker-compose, see example below

 ## Requirements